-Students will gain knowledge and understanding of musical elements, contexts, and language through the application of knowledge in the context of their three areas of study: The Development of the Symphony, Popular Music and Twentieth Century Music.
-Students will study set work from these areas of study as well as listen to a wide range of unfamiliar works related to these areas of study.
+Students will gain knowledge and understanding of musical elements, contexts, and language through the application of knowledge in the context of their three areas of study: The Development of the Symphony, Rock and Pop and Into the Twentieth Century.
+Students will study set work from these areas of study as well as listen to a wide range of unfamiliar works related to them.

-This component is assessed through a written exam lasting 2hours and 15 mins.
+This component is assessed through a written exam lasting 2 hours and 15 mins.

-The Edexcel course provides a clear and coherent structure.
+The Eduqas course provides a clear and coherent structure.
 The qualification has a straightforward structure with three engaging components, assessed through practical performances, compositions and one externally examined paper.
-The course provides a real music focus - the key content of musical elements, contents and language are taught through the Areas of Study and set work to show real examples of how these are used within different types of music Holistic understanding of music - students investigate, analyse and evaluate music and its features.
+The course provides a real music focus - the key content of musical elements, contents and language are taught through the Areas of Study and set work to show real examples of how these are used within different types of music.